|Authors||Sina Mahmoodi (@s1na), Alex Beregszaszi (@axic)|

 Code merkleization, along with binarification of the trie and gas cost bump of state accessing opcodes, are considered as the main levers for decreasing block witness sizes in stateless or partial-stateless Eth1x roadmaps.
-Here we specify a fixed-sized chunk approach to code merkleization, outline how the transition of existing contracts to this model would look like, and pose some questions to be considered.
+Here we specify a fixed-sized chunk approach to code merkleization and outline how the transition of existing contracts to this model would look like.

 This specification assumes that EIP-2584 is deployed, and the merkleization rules and gas costs are proposed accordingly.
-What follows is structured to have three sections:
+What follows is structured to have two sections:

 - How a given contract code is split into chunks and then merkleized